Legoless/AuthKit/README.md

 [![Pod Platform](http://img.shields.io/cocoapods/p/AuthKit.svg?style=flat)](http://cocoadocs.org/docsets/AuthKit/)
 [![Pod License](http://img.shields.io/cocoapods/l/AuthKit.svg?style=flat)](http://opensource.org/licenses/MIT)

 AuthKit is to authentication as to what [**ARAnalytics**](https://github.com/orta/ARAnalytics) is to all analytics providers.
-AuthKit allows logging in into multiple online services and provides configured AFNetworking clients which you can use to access the corresponding REST API directly.
+AuthKit allows logging in to multiple online services with really easy API.
+It wraps multiple SDK's and provides configured AFNetworking clients which you can use to communicate with the service REST API directly, such as Facebook's Graph API.

 Since AFNetworking 1.x and 2.x are incompatible with different APIs, many existing wrapper libraries (such as [OctoKit](https://github.com/octokit/octokit.objc)) cannot be used if 2.x version is installed as a Cocoa Pod, due to dependency conflicts.
 AuthKit fills this gap of providing `AFHTTPNetworkOperationManager` and `AFHTTPSessionManager`  classes configured to be used with any API, including **GitHub**, **Crashlytics** and more.